jujoco/twitch-multitask-task-list-overlay/README.md

   - example: `!cleardone`

-- `!clearuser` - Remove all tasks from a User (username case insensitive)
+- `!clearuser` - Remove all tasks from a User (the username is not case sensitive)

   - example: `!clearuser jujoco_dev` or `Jujoco_Dev`